The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy

 The King of Crunk & BME Recordings Present: Trillville & Lil Scrappy is a collaborative and split studio album between BME artists Trillville and Lil Scrappy released by BME Recordings, Reprise Records and Warner Bros.
 Records on February 24, 2004.
-The album is certified Gold in the United States by the RIAA.
 On copies with Trillville on the front cover, the Trillville side appears first and on copies with Lil Scrappy on the cover the Lil Scrappy side appears first.

 The first single is "Neva Eva" By Trillville.
 It was recorded in 2003 and released in November of that year.
 It was released on CD and also has a music video.
 The second single is "Some Cut" By Trillville.
 It was released in 2004 and it has a music video.
 The third and final single is "No Problem" by Lil Scrappy.
 It was released in 2004 and has a music video.